oauth-wg/oauth-selective-disclosure-jwt/main.md

 represented as the JWS Compact Serialization as described in Section 7.1 of [@!RFC7515].

-The SD-JWT-R MUST be explicitly typed, by setting the `typ` header parameter to `sd-r+jwt`.
-This is done to prevent cross-JWT confusion (see "RFC8725", section 3.11).
+When SD-JWT-R is signed, a `typ` parameter in the JOSE header of a signed SD-JWT MUST be set to the value `sd-r+jwt`.
 If holder binding is desired, the SD-JWT-R is signed by the holder.
 If no holder binding is to be used, the `none` algorithm is used, i.e., the document is not signed.
 TODO: Change to plain base64 to avoid alg=none issues